ftm1337/docs/docs/ELITE/launch.md

 ## Supply Cap
 During the second month after its launch, the community decided to limit the supply of ELITE token to 250 tokens only.

-Since then, the Circulating supply of ELITE has been fixed at 250 ELITE token.
+Since then, the Circulating supply of ELITE has been fixed at 250 ELITE tokens.